DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Methods

 where ${O_i^p}$ and ${O_i^q}$ represent two complementary sets of offset values.
 These offsets are instrumental in performing bilinear interpolation, and we process them through a softmax function to embed a degree of non-linearity essential for the model's adaptability.

 Given an input feature $\mathbf{x}$, for the $k$ different grouping strategies in the group fully connected layers, our DeGroFC layer can be formulated as follows:

 where $\mathcal{G}_{n}$ denotes the group fully connected layer configured to operate with $n$ subspaces.
 To further enhance detection performance, we apply Eq. (\ref{eq:deformable}) recursively in a two-stage pipeline as illustrated in Fig. \ref{fig:denodet-arch}.
 Specifically, the first application of the deformable group fully-connected layer generates an initial set of coarsely refined attention maps.
 We then feed these maps into a second round of attention refinement.
 This cascaded process allows for more fine-grained optimization of the attention maps in a progressive manner.
+In essence, the DeGroFC layer is a special MLP structure, which can dynamically adapt the number of groups.

 \textbf{Discussion:} In addition to the dynamic soft thresholding process, the TransDeno module contains another attention mechanism -- the dynamic selection of group numbers.
 Similar to deformable convolution, our Deformable Group Fully Connected (DeGroFC) layer also utilizes bilinear interpolation to aggregate features from adjacent group fully connected layers.
 The dynamism of these dual attention modules is key to enabling TransDeno to better adapt to varying feature distributions across different images, thereby improving practical application performance.